St. Patrick's Old Cathedral

-The Basilica of Saint Patrick's Old Cathedral, sometimes shortened to St. Patrick's Old Cathedral or simply Old St. Patrick's, is a Catholic parish church, basilica, and the former cathedral of the Archdiocese of New York, located in the Nolita neighborhood of Lower Manhattan, New York City.
+The Basilica of Saint Patrick's Old Cathedral, sometimes shortened to St. Patrick's Old Cathedral or simply Old St. Patrick's, is a Catholic parish church, a basilica, and the former cathedral of the Archdiocese of New York, located in the Nolita neighborhood of Lower Manhattan, New York City.
 Built between 1809 and 1815 and designed by Joseph-François Mangin in the Gothic Revival style, it was the seat of the archdiocese until the current St. Patrick's Cathedral in Midtown Manhattan opened in 1879.
-Liturgies are celebrated in English, Spanish, and Chinese.
+Currently, liturgies are celebrated in English, Italian, Spanish, and Chinese.
 The church is at 260–264 Mulberry Street between Prince and Houston streets, with the primary entrance on Mott Street.
 Old St. Patrick parish merged with Most Precious Blood parish, and the two churches share priests and administrative staff.

 The Old St. Patrick's church building was designated a New York City landmark in 1966, and the cathedral complex was added to the National Register of Historic Places in 1977.
 It was declared a minor basilica by Pope Benedict XVI on Saint Patrick's Day, March 17, 2010.

 History

 The first Catholic parish church in New York City was St. Peter's on Barclay Street, the cornerstone of which was laid in 1785.
-By the early 19th century, the Jesuit rector of that church, Anthony Kohlmann, realized that the city's growing Catholic population needed both a second sanctuary and a cathedral for the first bishop, since the city had been made a see in 1808.
+By the early 19th century, Anthony Kohlmann, the Jesuit rector of that church, realized that the city's growing Catholic population needed both a second sanctuary and a cathedral for the first bishop, since the city had been made a see in 1808.
 The site he selected for the new church was being used as a cemetery for St. Peter's, and was well outside the settled area of the city, surrounded by farmland and the country houses of the rich.
 The architect chosen was Joseph-Francois Mangin, who had co-designed New York's City Hall with John McComb Jr., construction on which was ongoing when the cornerstone of St. Patrick's was laid on June 8, 1809.
 Construction took just under six years, with the sanctuary being dedicated on May 14, 1815.
 In that same year, John Connolly, an Irish Dominican friar, arrived to take office as the city's first resident bishop.
-The church, which was the largest in the city at the time it was built, now measures 120 by 80 feet and the inner vault is 85 feet high (37m x 24m x 26m).
+When complete, the church was the largest in the city.
+Its outer dimensions are 120 by 80 feet, and the inner vault is 85 feet high (37m x 24m x 26m).

 Until 1830 the cathedral was the ending place of New York's annual St. Patrick's Day parade.
 After that, it ended further south along Mott Street at the Church of the Transfiguration, whose pastor, Felix Varela, was a Spanish political refugee from Cuba.
-In New York, he served as the chaplain of the Hibernian Universal Benevolent Society.
+In New York, he served as the chaplain off the Hibernian Universal Benevolent Society.
 Eventually, the parade moved uptown to pass in front of the new St. Patrick's Cathedral (1879).